 Tornado totals are fairly high in counties considered part of the greater metro Atlanta area.
-Bartow and Cherokee, north of Atlanta, have respectively seen 26 and 28 tornadoes since 1950.
+Cherokee and Hall, north of Atlanta, have each seen 25 tornadoes since 1950.

 If you live in West and deep Southwest Georgia, you’re likely to experience a tornado at some point.
 But if you make your home in East Georgia, there’s much less reason to worry.
 Want to pretty much never see a tornado?
 Move to Taliaferro County, which has no recorded tornadoes (yet).